HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/usingdominorestapi/richtext/index.md

 - `/bulk/update`
 - `/lists/{name}` (when using the `documents=true` parameter)

-The request response may include the parameters identified in the parameters table below.
+The request response may include the parameters identified in the table below.

-## Writing RichText
+## Writing Rich Text

 <!-- prettier-ignore -->
 !!! note
-    **There is no RichText on the web**.
+    **There is no Rich Text on the web**.
-    Domino REST API does **NOT** attempt to write back data in the original Lotus Notes (ca 1989) RichText format, but will use [MIME](https://datatracker.ietf.org/doc/html/rfc1341) with multipart content.
+    Domino REST API does **NOT** attempt to write back data in the original Lotus Notes (ca 1989) Rich Text format, but will use [MIME](https://datatracker.ietf.org/doc/html/rfc1341) with multipart content.
     The Notes client can process and render this for display, but can't edit it without first converting it.
 Try to avoid editing on both sides.

 A submission to a RichText field as part of a `POST /document/{unid}` needs to look like this: